pkali/scorch_src/README.md

 Scorch is a multi-player, turn-based, artillery video game.
 Tanks do turn-based battle in two-dimensional terrain, with each player adjusting the angle and power of their tank turret before each shot.

-by Tomasz 'pecus' Pecko and Pawel 'pirx' Kalinowski
+by Tomasz 'Pecus' Pecko and Pawel 'pirx' Kalinowski

 Warsaw, Miami 2000, 2001, 2002, 2003, 2009, 2012, 2013, 2022